wrightmat/dnd-eberron/other/Strixhaven University.md

  - [ ]  Songs and the Magic of Air – How Syranian and Lamannian winds shape bardic and musical traditions.

 ###### Introduction to Conjuration
+**PC(s)**: Shear
 **Fellow Students**: Nelson Dawoud, Ingrid Egilsil, Farid Kahn, Kiya Alwan
- - [ ]  Conjuring from Elemental Planes – Why elementals are easier to summon, linking to elemental instability.
+ - [x] Conjuring from Elemental Planes – Why elementals are easier to summon, linking to elemental instability. ✅ 2025-02-24
  - [ ]  Artifacts that amplify conjuration magic, possibly linked to dragonshards.
  - [ ]  The Nature of Conjured Beings – Are they real?
 Do they have free will?
  - [ ]  Ethical implications of summoning sentient beings.